How to Start a Food Business from Home

 You also need a few permits and licenses to launch a food business.
 You could get into problems if you don’t have these licenses.
 One of the essential prerequisites is an FSSAI license.
 To begin a home-based food business, you will also need a Shop Act license, a health trade license, a GST registration, and a trademark registration for your brand.

 Ask the proprietors of the neighboring restaurants and food establishments for assistance or advice if you are having trouble understanding how to obtain these necessary permits.
-Additionally, you can get assistance from licensing experts.
+Additionally, you can get help from licensing experts.

 Once you have these required permits, you can launch your home-based food business with the necessary legal and regulatory support.